The button element

 The button element is undoubtedly the most misunderstood and least utilized of all HTML.
 As a sometime accessibility consultant myself, it’s no exaggeration that I’ve encountered fewer buttons that are <button>

-s than other, incorrect elements.
+s than are other, incorrect elements.
 That is, ones not helpfully called “button”.

 Why on Satan’s puke-green Earth would this be the case?